NeelShah-NS/FixedIncomeLib/README.md

 # FixedIncomeLib

 **FixedIncomeLib** is a library for end‑to‑end fixed‑income analytics.
-It covers everything from raw market data ingestion through yield‑curve calibration to SABR‐based volatility modeling and instrument valuation.
+It covers everything from raw market data ingestion through yield‑curve calibration to SABR‐based volatility modeling and instrument valuation and risk calculation.

 ---